 Current service costs are set aside in the consolidated revenue fund of the Government of Nunavut at rates that are expected to provide for all benefits payable under the Plan.
 To participate in the Plan, Members must file an election in accordance with Section 7 of the Supplementary Retiring Allowances Act.
 If an election has been made, the member shall contribute to the Legislative Assembly Retiring Allowances Fund, in each month, an additional 2 1/2% of pensionable salary to the defined benefit limits as prescribed by the Income Tax Act (Canada).
 Funds set aside are equal to the amount certified by an actuary as being necessary to fully fund the benefits accruing under the Plan.
-The rates are reviewed at least once every three years by the Management and Services Board based on recommendations of the Plan's actuary.
+The rates are reviewed by the Management and Services Board based on recommendations of the Plan's actuary as part of the valuation completed April 1st, following each general election.